Nasal Valve Collapse Surgery in Denver, CO

 What Is a Nasal Valve Collapse?

 Nasal valve collapse is a condition where the air passages in the front part of the nose collapse inward while inhaling, often partially or completely blocking the airways and making it difficult to breathe.
-Patients who suffer from nasal valve collapse have often experienced trauma to the nose or have weakened nasal cartilage, and the issue can be treated with both surgical and non-surgical methods.
+Patients who suffer from nasal valve collapse have often experienced trauma to the nose, such as a nasal fracture, or have weakened nasal cartilage.
+This structural issue can be treated with both surgical and non-surgical methods.

 What Are Nasal Valves?